-You don’t need to be a former royal butler to the late Princess Diana (aka Paul Butler pictured), to portray personal brand presence of grace, charm and courteousness.
+You don’t need to be a former royal butler to the late Princess Diana (aka Paul Burrell pictured), to portray personal brand presence of grace, charm and courteousness.
 When dealing with others I believe we could all use a little charm in our interactions with other people.
 After all everything you do creates impressions in the minds of others.

 I was reminded of this when dealing with two Telstra stores this week.
 The contrast between attentive, gracious customer service – and none was astounding.